 Melbourne loves coffee.
 This is obvious when a new café opens and on its second day people are lining up outside the door.
-Industry Beans, the newest kid on the block, knows a thing or two about coffee and is pushing the caffeinated boundaries just a little.
+Industry Beans knows a thing or two about coffee and is pushing the caffeinated boundaries just a little.
 Brothers Trevor and Steve Simmons from Penny Farthing in Northcote have taken what was their roastery in Fitzroy, just off the ever-busy Brunswick Street, and opened an on-site café.

 When it comes to their coffee offering, they really mean business.
 After sourcing beans from all over the world the guys over at Industry Beans put a lot of their energy into the on-site roasting to bring out the best characteristics they can.
 Single origins come from anywhere from Brazil to Kenya, while the house blend is a beautiful mix of chocolate and hazelnut notes, a perfect combination to milk.